SumoLogic/sumologic-documentation/docs/cse/administration/cloud-siem-enterprise-feature-update.md

 id: cloud-siem-enterprise-feature-update
 title: Cloud SIEM Enterprise Feature Update (2022)
 sidebar_label: CSE Feature Update
-description: This topic describes what customers can expect from the February 2022 Cloud SIEM Enterprise (CSE) feature update.
+description: Learn what's new in the 2022 Cloud SIEM Enterprise Platform update.
 ---

 This topic describes what customers can expect from the February 2022 Cloud SIEM Enterprise (CSE) feature update.